-\textbf{LLM.} We adopt a pre-trained LLM~\cite{hurst2024gpt} for zero-shot Q\&A sessions (using human-defined knowledge) in each epoch of the training process as early training outputs are noisy.
-Evaluating once in every epoch allows the LLM to assess relatively more stable and informative outputs reducing noise in its feedback.
-We prompt the LLM to provide the reasoning for whether the generated image has artifacts, and over/underexposed regions for both the reconstructed HDR and LDR.
-Given that these three factors constitute the nature of the LDR $\leftrightarrow$ HDR translation, the reasoning of the images proposed by the LLM along with a heuristic based post-processing using OpenCV~\cite{opencv_library} to obtain the corresponding pixels are used in a LLM-based loss function.
-In addition, the LLM's reasoning also gives way to the generation of a separate saliency map for each of those areas, \ie, artifact, overexposed, and underexposed maps using the same heuristic based post-processing.
+\textbf{Heuristics:} The heuristics provide information on whether the generated image includes artifacts and over/underexposed regions for both reconstructed HDR and LDR.
+Given that these three factors constitute the nature of the HDR reconstruction, the areas obtained by the heuristics are used in a loss function.
+In addition, the heuristics also allow for the generation of a separate saliency map for each of these areas, \ie, artifact, overexposed, and underexposed maps.
+Algorithm~\ref{alg:saliency_maps} illustrates the generation of saliency maps.
 The artifact map is multiplied with the input features to the feedback mechanism of the generators $G_{Y}$ and $G_{X}$.
-The underexposed map is fed into each of the skip connections (levels $1$ to $3$) in the generator $G_{Y}$ only and the overexposed map is multiplied with the input features to the bottleneck layer of this generator.
+The underexposed map is fed into each of the skip connections (levels $1$ to $3$) in the generator $G_{Y}$ and the overexposed map is multiplied with the input features to the bottleneck layer of this generator.
 We use element-wise multiplication as a gating mechanism to emphasize the selected areas in the maps.
-The rationale behind the separated saliency map fusion is based on the proposed U-Net architecture where distorted pixels are mostly refined by the feedback mechanism and later layers, high-intensity lighting details are generally recovered by the middle or later layers, and low-intensity shadows are reconstructed realistically at the starting and ending layers (\cref{supsubsec:architecture_modules} for visual depiction of the proposed LLM module and implementation details).
+The rationale behind the separated saliency map fusion is based on the proposed U-Net architecture where: (a) distorted pixels are mostly refined by the feedback mechanism and later layers; (b) high-intensity lighting details are generally recovered by the middle or later layers, and; (c) low-intensity shadows are reconstructed at the starting and ending layers (see \cref{supsubsec:architecture_modules} for visual depiction of the proposed heuristic-based module and implementation details).